Charities and Boards

 I’ve served on the boards of several housing charities and social housing providers, such as Hanover, Swan and the Longhurst Group.
 Its not been an easy time in terms of subsidy for social housing but all of the boards I’ve supported, I’m pleased to say, have managed to build new homes for people who really need them.
 These have included ‘extra care’ developments for older people, high quality rented social housing for families and shared ownership schemes for young people trying to get their first steps on the housing ladder.

 The NHS has always been important to me and my family, from the days when my mother took her first job as cleaner in a hospital in the 1960s.

 I have the privilege of being the non-executive Chair of the Allied Health Professions Federation, serving 158,000 AHPs (the third largest workforce in the NHS), by chairing a board made up the twelve chairs and twelve Chief Executives of our member organisations.
-I also serve on the board of a busy NHS acute trust hospital, which is a constant reminder of the pressures that staff, patients and their families face at a time of ill-health.
-I am working to build up charitable funds at the hospital, where we are also trying to raise funds for a state-of the-art cancer centre.
+I have also served on the board of a busy NHS acute trust hospital, which is a constant reminder of the pressures that staff, patients and their families face at a time of ill-health.
+In that time I chaired the hospital’s charity committee.
+We raised sufficient funds at the hospital to build the country’s newest state-of the-art specialist cancer centre, in Milton Keynes.

 I am a former trustee of the Parliamentary Outreach Trust.
 The Trust is made up of a small group of politicians and ex-politicians who support the running of this charity advocating the democratic work of Parliament.
 It supports democracy-building projects abroad, including election-monitors at election time in fledgling democracies.